Algebraic groups over free and hyperbolic groups: Classification of the multiplication law: proof of Theorem

-Theorem \ref{thm_structure_V} gives a full description of the underlying variety of an algebraic group $(V, \mu)$ over $\Gamma$.
-The aim of this section is to complete the classification of algebraic groups by classifying the possible multiplication laws on $V$.
+The first step of the proof was achieved by Theorem \ref{thm_structure_V}, which gives a full description of the underlying variety of an algebraic group $(V, \mu)$ over $\Gamma$.
+To complete the classification of algebraic groups, we need to classify the possible multiplication laws on $V$.
 Our goal is to find a system of coordinates in which $\mu$ is the standard multiplication law.

+In subsection \ref{subsec_changing_coordinates}, we set up notations for systems of coordinates on a general variety $V$, and the corresponding systems on $V\times V$ and $V\times V\times V$.
+We use this to express associativity of the multiplication law when $V$ is an algebraic group.

+In subsection \ref{subsec_coordinates_L_V}, we use the structure of the variety $V$ given by Theorem \ref{thm_structure_V} to choose an adapted coordinate system.

+In subsection \ref{sec_multiplication_abelian}, we show that in this system of coordinates, the multiplication law is standard on the abelian part.

+In subsection \ref{subsec_triangular}, we prove that we can change our system of coordinates on $V$ such that, for each pair of elements $x,y\in V$, multiplication on the left by $x$ and on the right by $y$ is a transformation $\Delta_{x,y}$ that is triangular in these coordinates.
+There is nothing to do in the abelian part, and in the free product part, we use the bounded stretch argument (Corollary \ref{cor_bound}) to exclude the possibility that $\Delta_{x,y}$ be fully irreducible.
+We then use \cite{HaMo_subgroup}\cite[Theorem 1]{GH_boundaries} to deduce that the action of $V\times V$ on $V$ by left and right multiplication is reducible.
+The triangular form follows by induction.

+This means that the $i$-th coordinate of $\Delta_{x,y}(v)$ depends only the first $i$ coordinates of $v$ (as well as on $x$ and $y$).
+The dependence in $v$ is algebraic by definition, and in subsection \ref{sec_formal}, we show that the dependence on $x$ and $y$ is also given by algebraic maps.
+In subsection \ref{subsec_structure_of_mult}, we make some computations based on the associativity of the multiplication law to deduce a new coordinate system in which the multiplication law becomes standard.
+This is the content of Proposition \ref{prop_changement_var} which thus concludes the proof of Theorem \ref{thm_main_result}.